How to Control Your Digital Reputation

 Our Students Say...

-“The best things about this course are Dr. Manning's feedback, student discussion and interaction, high quality text and resources, and the ability to make the projects personalized and relevant.”
+“The best things about this course are the instructor's feedback, student discussion and interaction, high quality text and resources, and the ability to make the projects personalized and relevant.”

 “I learned differentiated instructional methods and alternative assessment strategies to meet the varied needs of all learners in my classroom including English language learners and learners with a variety of learning styles and interests.”